fairhurt/canary/README.md

 import { sequence } from '@sveltejs/kit/hooks';

-export const handle = sequence( handleFeatureRouting,
+export const handle = sequence(
+	handleFeatureRouting
 	// your other hooks...
 );
 ```